interactiveinstitute/watthappened/README.md

 watthappened
 ============

-Analyze and interpret historical and current energy data, store time-based feedback
+Analyze and interpret historical and current energy data, store time-based feedback.

+Intended for use in combination with [energy-cards](https://github.com/interactiveinstitute/energy-cards) and [energy-screen](https://github.com/interactiveinstitute/energy-screen).

+Currently only interprets individuals’ absence and prints to stdout.
+Usage:

+1. Set the database details in `config.py`.
+2. Run: `python last_absence.py`